-Sprinkle lightly with salt and pepper or seasoning of your choice.
+Sprinkle lightly with salt and pepper or the seasoning of your choice.

-Get them to almost the color you want when eating.
-So you have seared, flipped, seared, flipped, and then to the oven.
+Get them to be almost the color you want when eating.
+So, sear, flip, sear, and a final flip into the oven.

 Bake for 15-20 minutes until an internal temperature of 165°.
-The thinner breast will be 15 minutes and the thicker bigger ones for about 20 minutes.
+The thinner breast will be for 15 minutes, and the bigger breasts for about 20 minutes.